lasana-arrow/lasana-arrow/README.md

 - 👋 Hi, I’m Olga.
-You can call me Lasana @lasna-arrow
+You can call me Lasana @lasana-arrow
 - 👀 I'm going to hold some WordPress scripts or other scripts here not to lose them
 - 🌱 I make websites with different CMS, but I like WordPress most of all.
 I write on PHP, JavaScript and now I'm learning Python to see if it is better for writing Telegram bots then other languages (as people say)
 - 📫 You can write me to sagittarius.group@gmail.com or lasana.arrow@yandex.ru